wilsonliaows/docs/connectors/servicenow/create.md

 Make sure that the connected user has [sufficient access control](/connectors/servicenow.md#roles-and-permissions-required-to-connect) to the selected template.

 ### Override template
-Choose if you wish to override the pre-defined template values that will be automatically applied to the newly created record.
-If **Yes** is selected, any data provided in the action that conflicts with template default value will have priority.
+You can choose to override the pre-defined template values that will be automatically applied to the newly created record.
+If **Yes** is selected, any data provided for columns will be applied instead of template default values.
 This field defaults to **No**.

 ### Columns to be added
 Provide data for every column that needs to be filled for the record create in the selected table.
 This can be done by mapping datapills from previous triggers or actions into the respective columns.